NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 G. Review of the Request for Appeal.
 The Appellate Officer will make an initial review of the appeal request(s).
 The original dismissal is presumed to have been decided reasonably and appropriately.
 When any party requests an appeal, the other party will be notified.
 The party requesting an appeal must show that the grounds for an appeal request have been met, and the other party or parties may show the grounds have not been met, or that additional grounds are met.
 The Appellate Officer will then review the request for an appeal to determine whether:

-- When viewed in the light most favorable to the appealing party, the appeal states grounds that warrant acceptance of the formal complaint.
+- When viewed in the light most favorable to the appealing party, the appeal states grounds that warrant acceptance of the formal complaint, i.e. the request justifies reversal of the decision to dismiss the formal complaint.

-The Appellate Officer will reject the request for appeal if all three of the above are not met.
+The Appellate Officer will reject the request for appeal if all four of the above are not met.
 Such a decision is final.

 H. Referral to Other University Office for Action.
 Dismissal of a formal complaint does not preclude action under other policies or codes of conduct of the University.
 If the conduct, as alleged, would constitute a violation of Title VII Sexual Harassment or other discriminatory conduct prohibited by University Antidiscrimination Policies, this Grievance Procedure may continue in accordance with these procedures provided the parties are provided a revised written Notice of Charges reflecting the dismissal and the corrected charge.

-If the conduct, as alleged, would constitute a violation of the Student Conduct Code, the Administrative Officer will inform the Complainant of their right to consult with other University offices for further action.
+If the conduct, as alleged, would constitute a violation of the Student Code of Conduct, the Administrative Officer will inform the Complainant of their right to consult with other University offices for further action.
 The Administrative Officer will further make available to the Complainant a release to facilitate the transfer of a copy of the formal complaint and any supporting documents.

 VIII.
 INFORMAL RESOLUTION